MicrosoftDocs/dataexplorer-docs/data-explorer/connector-overview.md

 ---
-title: Overview of data connectors in Azure Data Explorer.
+title: Overview of data connectors in Azure Data Explorer
 description: This article summarizes available data connectors and their capabilities. ms.reviewer: aksdi ms.topic: reference